 It was quite a pretty part of the village and you might have been moved to park your car and wander around.
 At the very least you would have taken a look at the church with its jumbled mix of architectural styles, ranging from the 15th century, when it was first built, to the 20th century as successive generations had several goes at improvements.
 Curiosity might have got the better of you and you may have taken a peek over the wall at the manor house tucked amongst the trees of its large garden.
 Unless you’re the type of person who finds Georgian buildings fascinating, your attention would probably have drifted towards the eating and drinking establishments clustered along road in front of the church.

-After a cup of tea (for you are driving and a pint or two at one of the pubs is not conducive to keeping your driving licence) you would probably have strolled down the road and maybe stopped in at the bakery for a couple of pastries to munch on.
+After a cup of tea (for you are driving and a pint or two at one of the pubs is not conducive to keeping your driving licence) you would probably have strolled down the road and maybe stopped in at the bakery for a couple of pastries.